|1998 Vincent Massey High School , High School|

 I started this business with $15 in my pocket and with lots of hard work and a little bit of luck I was blessed that it took off.
 I learned the business inside out from cleaning houses myself to building our first online scheduling software when we expanded nationally.
 We also branded a new cleaning company in Manhattan known as New York Maid Service.

-With many other ventures underway I began focusing on Ask The Doctor around 2012-2013 and its a business that I am passionate about.
+With many other ventures underway I began focusing on Ask The Doctor in 2014 and its a business that I am passionate about.
 To me it's not about the money for this business, it's about changing healthcare worldwide and increasing the average life expectancy worldwide with the power of technology.